momooze.com

 DIY mindfulness

-Use your imagination to create mindfulness activities at home.
-It is simple, cheap and most importantly your kid will love to be part of the whole process.
-Make a glitter jar for an example or fill it with some other items.
+Make a glitter jar for example or fill it with some other items.
 Simply fill a jar with water and glue, then add glitter and make sure it is closed well.
-Shaking the jar and watching the movements of the liquid is a great way to relieve the stress away.
+Shaking the jar and watching the movements of the liquid is a great way to relieve stress away.

 Explore nature

-Let your kiddo explore nature when you are on a walk in the park.
-This could be a great benefit to learning new things.
-For example, my little boy really loves to sit next to the lake, feeding the ducks and picking small rocks or leaves every day when we are on a walk.
-I consider it as carefulness and attention plus he stayed concentrated while looking for small rocks.
+For example, my little boy really loves to sit next to the lake, feed the ducks, and pick small rocks or leaves every day when we are on a walk.

 Heartbeat exercise

 Keeping your kid active is as important for their body and muscles but for their heart too.
 There is a simple practice you could teach- ask them to jump up and down or to make jump jacks for a minute.
-After that place their hand on the chest and pay attention to how their heartbeat and their breathing feels.

 how-to-practice-mindfulness-for-kids-practical-tips

-About Antoaneta
+Antoaneta

 Antoaneta's passion is healthy living, lifestyle, and sports.
 Her short stay in South France and USA is her wider source of inspiration.
 Interested in modern models of education, travel, and home interior.